ClearExplanationsAI/CLEAR-MRI/README.md

 ## CLEAR-MRI
+CLEAR-MRI is written in Python 3.7.9 and runs on Windows 10.
+The YAML file specifing the required configuration is clear_mri.yml

 CLEAR-MRI requires the following input files:
 *  the Pytorch CNN that classifies each 2-D MRI image.
 These can either be stitched images or hybrid stitched images.
 *  numpy array of 2D stitched images, spreadsheet of PLORAS tabular data and file mapping stitch images to ROIs of 2D MRI images specified above.

-##  Statistical Verification

-## Running CLEAR-MRI
 The file CLEAR_settings.py contains the parameter variables for CLEAR-MRI.
 Open CLEAR_settings.py and change the value of parameter CLEAR_path to the name of the directory you have created for CLEAR e.g., CLEAR_path='D:/CLEAR/'.
 CLEAR-MRI is run by running CLEAR.py.
 CLEAR-MRI can be run either to explain the prediction of a single (hybrid) stitched image or a batch of such images.
 In the case of a single image, CLEAR-MRI will generate a HTML report explaining a single prediction if only one image is listed in the csv file.
 The report is entitled ‘CLEAR_Image_report_full.html'.

+##  Statistical Verification